 You can go back even further to 2006 (!) to a ProBlogger article about Techniques for Finding Blog Readers where author Yaro Starak describes a pillar article as,

 Another term used is cornerstone content.
-Copyblogger describes that in a 2007 articles titled How to Create Cornerstone Content That Google Loves as,
+Copyblogger describes that in a 2007 article titled How to Create Cornerstone Content That Google Loves as,

 "A cornerstone is something that is basic, essential, indispensable, and the chief foundation upon which something is constructed or developed.
 It’s what people need to know to make use of your website and do business with you."